Pikkius/3DOnco/README.md

 One of the main processes in computational biology consists of building protein **multiple-sequence alignments** (MSAs) since MSAs are a key intermediate step in the prediction of protein tertiary structure.
 MSA refers to a sequence alignment of more than two sequences from which sequence homology can be inferred.

 HHBlits is one of the most important tools to generate multiple sequence alignments.
 The starting point is to convert the sequences to a condensed representation of a MSA called **profile hidden Markov model** (HMM).
 HMMs are similar to sequence profiles, in the sense that they transform MSA into _position-specific scoring systems_: profile-profile comparison methods are preferred to sequence-sequence comparison since profiles give much more information than the simple sequence and they are more powerful.
 In sequence profiles, each of the 20 amino acids is assigned with a score for each position in the query sequence: this score corresponds to its frequency in that position in the original alignment.
 These frequencies can be interpreted as probabilities of seen that amino acid in new related proteins.
-Profile HMM provide, in addition to the amino acid frequencies, also information about the frequencies of insertions and deletions at each columns.
+Profile HMM provide, in addition to the amino acid frequencies, also information about the frequencies of insertions and deletions at each column.

+After creating the HMM, the HHBlits server iteratively searches through an HMM database - in our case, UniProt30: it looks for the sequences with an expected value (_E_ value) below a certain threshold and it adds them to the query MSA, from which the HMM for the next search iteration is built.

+HHBlits is a very fast and sensitive ralgorithm thanks to a two-stage prefilter phase that reduces the number of database HMMs to be aligned.

 ## ProSPr <a name="prospr"></a>